 - Before changing to the new compatibility level in production, enable Query Store.
 You can refer to Change the Database Compatibility Mode and Use the Query Store for more information.

 - Next, test all critical workloads using representative data and queries of a production-like environment, and compare the performance experienced and as reported by Query Store.
 If you experience some regressions, you can identify the regressed queries with the Query Store and use the plan forcing option from Query Store (aka plan pinning).
 In such a case, you definitively stay with the compatibility level 130, and use the former query plan as suggested by the Query Store.

-- If you want to use the new features and capabilities of Azure SQL Database (which is running SQL Server 2016), but are sensitive to changes brought by the compatibility level 130, as a last resort, you could consider forcing the compatibility level back to the level that suits your workload by using an ALTER DATABASE statement.
+- If you want to leverage new features and capabilities of Azure SQL Database (which is running SQL Server 2016), but are sensitive to changes brought by the compatibility level 130, as a last resort, you could consider forcing the compatibility level back to the level that suits your workload by using an ALTER DATABASE statement.
 But first, be aware that the Query Store plan pinning option is your best option because not using 130 is basically staying at the functionality level of an older SQL Server version.

 Using Azure SQL Database to benefit from all SQL Server 2016 enhancements can clearly improve your query executions.
+Just as-is!
 Of course, like any new feature, a proper evaluation must be done to determine the exact conditions under which your database workload operates the best.
-Experience shows that most workload are expected to at least run transparently under compatibility level 130, while using new query processing functions, and new Cardinality Estimation.
+Experience shows that most workload are expected to at least run transparently under compatibility level 130, while leveraging new query processing functions, and new Cardinality Estimation.
 That said, realistically, there are always some exceptions and doing proper due diligence is an important assessment to determine how much you can benefit from these enhancements.
 And again, the Query Store can be of a great help in doing this work!